Sewage Treatment Plant and Waste Water Systems

 FILTERPOD non-electric sewage treatment plants are our own design..
 They use non-degradable RDX filter media.

-THREE STAGE SEWAGE TREATMENT PLANTS
+FOUR STAGE SEWAGE TREATMENT PLANTS

 For Houses, Housing Developments, Small and Large Businesses, Camping Sites, Hotels, Holiday Parks and Holiday Homes - 1 to 5000 persons

-FALCON wastewater systems are specialised plants which can work down to very low population numbers.
+APEX wastewater systems are specialised plants which can work down to very low population numbers.
 Most plants really struggle when underloaded below 50% of what they were designed to do.

-DISC Systems (rotating biological contactors or RBC's)
+DISC SYSTEMS (rotating biological contactors or RBC's)

 The original package wastewater treatment systems.
 RBC's are now made by only a few companies as technology has changed.